How to Plan a Perfect Sintra Day Trip from Lisbon

 To get to Sintra, take the train from Rossio station to Sintra station (40 min, timetable available here).
 Buy tickets at the station (but note that there can be long lines during peak times).
 Sintra will be the last stop on the line.

 The sights of Sintra are totally doable on your own with my instructions.
-But if you prefer not to deal with the hassle of booking all the tickets, you can book a day trip tour like this half day tour to Sintra and Quinta da Regaleira or this full day tour to Sintra and Cascais that will take care of all the logistics for you.
+But if you prefer not to deal with the hassle of booking all the tickets, you can book a day trip tour so they can take care of all the logistics for you.

 Must-See Sights in Sintra in One Day